blacksmithgu/obsidian-dataview/docs/docs/queries/dql-js-inline.md

 `= [[secondPage]].someMetadataField`
 ~~~

-You can use everything available as [expressions](../../reference/expressions) and [literals](../../reference/literals) in a Inline DQL, including [functions](../../reference/functions).
+You can use everything available as [expressions](../../reference/expressions) and [literals](../../reference/literals) in an Inline DQL Query, including [functions](../../reference/functions).
 Query Types and Data Commands on the other hand are **not available in Inlines.**

 ~~~markdown
 Assignment due in `= this.due - date(today)`